 While tetrahydrocannabinol (THC) and CBD are the two most abundant cannabinoids in the cannabis plant and are also the most well-known, there are dozens of other cannabinoids in cannabis that are noteworthy, including CBG.

 But what exactly is the CBG cannabinoid?
-And, what sort of benefits can it provide humans?

 What is CBG?

 CBG – or cannabigerol – like CBD, is a non-psychoactive cannabinoid.
 It plays a key role in cannabis’ biochemistry and is present only in very low concentrations in the cannabis plant – usually no more than 1%.

 CBG is the parent of other cannabinoids, including THC and CBD and it’s during the flowering phase of the plant’s growth cycle where CBG ends up converting into either THC or CBD.

 Let’s go even further back in the chain of events.
 Cannabigerolic acid (CBGA) is the inactive form of CBG and is the precursor to the three main lines cannabinoid:

 When CBGA is broken down by enzymes, it serves as the base molecule and is directed to one of the three lines.

 Depending on which line is followed, either THC, CBD, or CBC can be formed.